royts/royts.github.io/_posts/2020-11-05-nodejs-init-your-modules-like-a-boss.md

 tags: [nodejs]
 ---
 *tl;dr*
-*- Init you resources when the node module is loaded* *- In every place you need the resource, require/import it and await*
+*- Init your resources when the node module is loaded* *- In every place you need the resource, require/import it and await*

 # The Problem